caninereason/siolnanog/README.md

 ## Testing

-- The site was tested on many different devices - desktop, laptops and mobile devices.
-It was also tested on many different browsers such as firefox, opera, brave and chrome with no errors discovered
+- The site was tested on many different devices - desktops, laptops and mobile devices.
+It was also tested on many different browsers such as firefox, opera, brave, and chrome with no errors discovered
 ### Validator Testing

 - Html